freenas/freenas-docs/userguide/sharing.rst

 Note the following regarding some of the :guilabel:`Advanced Mode`
 settings:

-* Hostname lookups add some time to accessing the CIFS share.
+* Hostname lookups add some time to accessing the SMB share.
 If you only use IP addresses, uncheck the :guilabel:`Hostnames lookups` box in
-  :menuselection:`Services --> CIFS`.
+  :menuselection:`Services --> SMB`.

 * Be careful about unchecking the
   :guilabel:`Browsable to Network Clients` box.
 When this box is